hemansnation/God-Level-AI/projects/CONTRIBUTING.md

 - Go to Person - on LinkedIn, Twitter and YouTube
 - Companies working on the same Project

+Once you added those resources, create a pull request.

 [Check the example Here](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack/blob/master/projects/README.md)